 Cable Service Rules and Regulations

-The Public Service Board (Board) sets rules for cable TV companies through proceedings in which the Public Service Department participates.
-In Vermont, the Board acts as the "local franchise authority" for cable television companies, granting a certificate of public good to operate in the state that must be renewed every 11 years.
-Although the Board has some regulatory authority over cable, federal law limits state and local authority over cable companies, and completely preempts local franchising authorities from regulating rates and programming.
+The Public Utility Commission (Commission) sets rules for cable TV companies through proceedings in which the Department of Public Service participates.
+In Vermont, the Commission acts as the "local franchise authority" for cable television companies, granting a certificate of public good (CPG) to operate in the state that must be renewed every 11 years.
+Although the Commission has some regulatory authority over cable, federal law limits state and local authority over cable companies, and completely preempts local franchising authorities from regulating rates and programming.
 Much of cable regulation is reserved to the Federal Communications Commission (FCC).
-For information about cable television regulation, please see PSB Rule 8.000.
+For information about cable television regulation, please see PUC Rule 8.000.